siren-js/spec-extensions/README.md

 #### `multiple`

-Indicates whether the clients is allowed to specify more than one value.
+Indicates whether the client is allowed to specify more than one value.
 This property is only applicable to fields whose `type` is `email`, `file`, or [`select`](#select-fields).
 This property MUST be a boolean and it defaults to `false`.